ClimbingAl/HqdmPatterns/README.md

 # TODO:
 - Add discussions to some pages.
-- example code release
+- Example code release
-- system & system-component
+- System & system-component
-- requirements/need
+- Requirement methodology and Information Management Landscape pages
-- all of the other remaining sections that have placeholder pages
+- All of the other remaining sections that have placeholder pages
 - Lessons: degree of strictness, emergence, recognisably similar results, modelling decisions, etc